br80/zappy_python/06_game/README.md

 ![Python Game CSV](./img/maze_map_csv.jpg)

-(Note that the colors will not be exported to the CSV.
-All that matters is the character.)
+(Note that the colors will not be exported to the CSV.)

 Exporting this will give you [maze_map.csv](./data/maze_map.csv) which will be loaded into the game using the same CSV import code from our previous lesson.